racheltaonga/Front-End-Techdegree-Project-2-/README.md

 # Mobile-First Responsive Layout

- For this project, I had to build a responsive, mobile-first layout using HTML and CSS.
-I was given three image mockups for a mobile, tablet, and desktop layout.
-I had to match the designs perfectly, where I had to write CSS to style the page for a small mobile device first.
-Then, using min-width media queries, I had to add breakpoints to adjust the layout for a  wider tablet and desktop screens.
+ In this project, I had to build a responsive, mobile-first layout using HTML and CSS.
+I was given three image mockups for a mobile, tablet, and desktop layout to build the webpage.
+I used the mobile-first approach in building the page.
+Using min-width media queries, I added breakpoints to adjust the layout for a wider tablet and desktop screens.

- I went for the Exceeds Expectations Grading where I had to:

- 1. Further enhance the project by adding an additional Google font.
- 2. Add an additional skills section to the page.
+ Using CSS, I added an additional Google font to the page and additional styling to to the links.
+Furthermore, I added an additional skills section to the page.
- 3. Add addtional styling to links.

  Broswers tested for compatibility: